 Board and Train - 4 weeks

 Any cancellations after the previously stated windows will result in your deposit being non-refundable and non-transferrable.
 A deposit for a completed stay will be applied to the cost of your dog's stay and any outstanding payment is due at the end of your dog's stay at or before pick up.

 We have experience with nervous and fearful dogs.
 We will work with your dog to provide basic needs (feedings and potty breaks) using rewards as they work through their fears.
-I will work to earn your dog's trust by giving the dog space and allowing them to come to me when they are ready.
+We will work to earn your dog's trust by giving your dog space and allowing them to come to us when they are ready.

 Our home includes a gate at the front patio and the back deck.
 Dogs that are known to dash through doorways have an added layer of protection with these barriers.
 However, we are very careful when opening and closing doors.
-We cannot board dogs that have a history of digging under, jumping over or climbing fences or gates, or breaking out of their crate.
-Dogs are always supervised in the yard, however the fence is 4 feet high.
+We cannot board dogs that have a history of digging under, jumping over or climbing fences or gates, or breaking out of their crate or would do so in a kennel.
+Dogs are supervised in the yard, however the fence is 4 feet high.
 If you feel this type of enclosure would not contain your dog, alternative boarding is preferred.